 We get things worth having without excessive efforts.
 Have you not observed sometimes that that which you got and which was of any real value to you came like a gift, not by an effort of yours?
 You called it luck, good luck, and let it pass.
 Was that quite right?
 You may have thought it was good karma.
-You may have said "God is good"; "this Was that enough? was providential."
+Was that enough?
+You may have said "God is good"; "this was providential."
 Was that a right attitude?
-Well, you may have said or thought thus, but you ought also to have withdrawn to solitude and silence and studied the law, which teaches that we get things worth having without efforts, by Wu Wei, and because things have their own way without regard to us; they crush us if we are in the way; they lift us if we are obedient.
+Well, you may have said or thought thus, but you ought also to have withdrawn to solitude and silence and studied the law, which teaches that we get things worth having without efforts, by Wu Wei, and because things have their own way without regard to us; they crush us if we are in the way; they lift us if we are obedi-ent.
+We live in a house not ours.
 We are tenants merely.
-We live in a house not ours.
 If we adapt ourselves to the laws of this cosmic house, we call the world, it will be well with us.
 If we disobey, the landlord dispossesses us.
-Retirement will reveal many mysteries of Wu Wei, of "non-action," and you cannot afford to ignore By "non-action" or by Wu Wei, all good things are that law. gotten and brought about.
-Strange as it seems to all of us, till we have experienced the fact, it is nevertheless the moral law And it ought not be hard to learn to obey. of our lives.
+Retirement will reveal many mysteries of Wu Wei, of "non-action," and you cannot afford to ignore that law.
+By "non-action" or by Wu Wei, all good things are gotten and brought about.
+Strange as it seems to all of us, till we have experienced the fact, it is nevertheless the moral law of our lives.
+And it ought not be hard to learn to obey.